GOLD MEDAL WINNER, NORTHEAST REGION, 2020 INDEPENDENT PUBLISHER BOOK AWARDS

 —Madeleine Olnek, writer-director, Wild Nights with Emily

-Available now for pre-order from your favorite bookseller or at IndieBound
+Now available from Bywater Books, from your favorite bookseller, or at IndieBound